apalache-mc/apalache/docs/manual.md

 # 7. Type annotations <a name="types"></a>

 **NOTE**: [Jure Kukovec](https://forsyte.at/people/kukovec/) is developing a completely automatic type inference engine.
-As soon as it is ready, type annotations be no longer required.
+As soon as it is ready, type annotations will be no longer required.

 We will add examples.
 For the moment, check [type annotations](./docs/types-and-annotations).